-- The winning team will be announced at the 2017 conference in Manila, Philippines on Oct 18, 2017.
+- The winning team will be announced at the 2018 conference in Malaysia on Oct 30, 2018.

 - A prize of US$500 will be awarded to the team.

-- Student teams from low- or middle-income countries who are selected to participate in the final round may be eligible for travel scholarships to the conference.
+- Student teams from low- or middle-income countries who are selected to participate in the final round may be eligible for travel scholarships to the workshop.

-For competing teams, please submit the following materials by email by April 21 at 11:59am PST to firstname.lastname@example.org.
+For competing teams, please submit the following materials by email by April 30 at 11:59am Pacific Time to firstname.lastname@example.org.

-- At the beginning or end of the video, please provide a slide with full name, discipline of study, affiliated department and institution, and academic status as of April 2017 (e.g. undergraduate, graduate, etc.) for each team member.
+- At the beginning or end of the video, please provide a slide with full name, discipline of study, affiliated department and institution, and academic status as of April 2018 (e.g. undergraduate, graduate, medical, etc.) for each team member.
 If your university is submitting more than one team, please make sure to clearly identify which Team # you are.